ibm-cloud-docs/resiliency/bcdr-approaches.md

 Runtime costs can be reduced for services - in particular, virtual machines - that are provisioned, configured, and then shut down.
 Use instance templating and autoscaling techniques to quickly scale to support the necessary workload capacity.

 To avoid delays associated with lead times, certain networking elements are provisioned.
-These include elements such as Direct Link, which can have significant lead times, VPN connections, and global load balancers.
+Networking elements include {{site.data.keyword.dl_short}}, which can have significant lead times, VPN connections, and global load balancers.
 If a disaster is called, configuration can be put in place to quickly reroute traffic to the DR region, without needing to make connection changes at the client end.

 As before, to backup and replicate data that is written to block storage volumes or file storage, use Backup for VPC.
 Verify that the backup is stored as cross-region backup snapshots and file storage replication is active.

 An alternative method is to deploy and configure a [Veeam](https://cloud.ibm.com/docs/vpc?topic=vpc-about-veeam) agent on each server or a central Veeam Backup and Replication server or similar ‘bring your own’ backup software.
 Depending on the chosen tool, devise a suitable backup or replication schedule.
-If you decide to use Veeam, write backup files to a IBM Cloud Object Storage bucket.
+If you decide to use Veeam, write backup files to a {{site.data.keyword.cos_full_notm}} bucket.
 The bucket must be cross-regional or, where compliance needs dictate, be configured for replication to another specified bucket hosted in a second region of choice.

 It’s possible to create a read-replica database in the region chosen for DR for certain IBM Cloud databases.
 A copy of the database is maintained automatically in the second region, which can be turned into a stand-alone copy if disaster strikes.
 Read-replicas provide a more stringent RTO, while asynchronous replication from the production database aims to limit any transactional data loss to under 15 minutes.